jeremywillans/swagger-webex/README.md

 # swagger-webex

-Swagger Specification for Webex Developer APIS
+Swagger Specification for Webex Developer API Endpoints

 This swagger specification file has been written for use in [Power Automate](https://make.powerautomate.com) for developing flows using an authentication key instead of OAuth (i.e. Bot Accounts)